 The amount of time that we have to tell you about our decision on an appeal claim depends on the type of claim.
 The chart below shows a timetable view of the different types of claims and how much time we have to tell you about our decision.

-Type of notice Urgent care Pre-service Post-service Concurrent care claim claim claim claim Appeal determinations at each level (us) 36 hours 15 days 30 days As appropriate to type of claim Extensions None None None
+Type of notice Urgent care claim Pre-service claim Post-service claim Concurrent care claim Appeal determinations at each level (us) 36 hours 15 days 30 days As appropriate to type of claim Extensions None None None